Home support

 Am I eligible?

-You might be.
-It depends on your health conditions, how much support you currently have, and what you need help with.
-Call the Community Access Line.
-We’ll listen to your situation and let you know what services we can offer you.
+Eligibility depends on your health conditions, how much support you currently have, and what you need help with.
+Call our Community Access Line, we can assess your situation and let you know what services we can offer.

 How to begin

-Have the following details and documents ready for yourself or the person you’re calling for:
+Have the following details ready for yourself or the person you’re calling for:

 • A valid BC Services Card